NeurophysicsTrento/Comparative-Study-Drosophila/README.md

 - Odour: Odour type
 - Position_x/y: Position of the glomerulus center in the image plane

-## The Behaviour tables and graphs.xlsx table contains the following data:
+## The Behaviour tables and graphs.xlsx table contains the following data from the behavioural assay:
-- Experimental conditions: time, date, experiment duration, temperature, humindity
+- Experimental conditions: time, date, experiment duration, temperature, humidity
 - Species
 - Age
 - Condition: experiment ID see paper